The problems (yes, there are multiple)

 Does this make you feel like you’re going to build the future?
 Let’s maybe try to make things a bit more J.A.R.V.I.S. and a bit less Windows 95.

 You didn’t think I was just going to list problems, did you?
-Atlas is here to solve all of these issues.
+Luminal is here to solve all of these issues.
 If this sounds interesting you can request early access here.
-We’re going to be running a (very) small closed beta because we want to make sure we get it right before releasing anything to the wider community, so the earlier you register the earlier you’ll be able to try Atlas out.
+We’re going to be running a (very) small closed beta because we want to make sure we get it right before releasing anything to the wider community, so the earlier you register the earlier you’ll be able to try Luminal out.

-Speaking of community, Atlas isn’t meant as * just * an engineering tool.
+Speaking of community, Luminal isn’t meant as * just * an engineering tool.
 It’s meant as a community too.
 We can’t (and don’t want to) do this alone so our goal is to bring together as many engineers as possible.
 Anyone interested in making engineering better can join.
-And you can help us make Atlas the ultimate engineering framework by joining the discussion and letting us know what we can do to improve your engineering process.
+And you can help us make Luminal the ultimate engineering framework by joining the discussion and letting us know what we can do to improve your engineering process.